petromirkolev/odin-admin-dashboard/README.md

 # 🔨 To-Do

-- [ ] Create layout and design
+- [ ] Create responsive layout
+- [ ] Hook up JavaScript functionality

 ### ✔ Done

 - [x] Create README
+- [x] Create layout and design

 # 📖 Bugs to fix

-N/A
+The admin panel is not responsive yet and all kinds of visual bugs are happening when the screen is resized.